 Scenario four: annual booking volume at 200 sedan trips, direct vendor versus global platform pass-through.

-A common procurement question is whether to consolidate 200 annual sedan trips through a global platform like GroundLink or Blacklane for the integration benefits, or to contract directly with a NYC operator like Detailed Drivers and accept a less mature global-platform integration.
+A common procurement question is whether to consolidate 200 annual sedan trips through a global platform like Blacklane for the integration benefits, or to contract directly with a NYC operator like Detailed Drivers and accept a less mature global-platform integration.
 The math is more contested than buyers assume.

 Direct booking with Detailed Drivers at $100 per hour sedan, average trip duration of 1.8 hours billable (one hour of trip plus the standard half-to-one hour minimum buffer) across 200 trips per year produces a base spend of $36,000.
 Add the typical corporate gratuity at 18 percent and trip-level surcharges (tolls, congestion-zone charges, late-night premiums) at an estimated 8 percent of base, and the all-in annual spend is approximately $45,400.